flaxmans/CompBio_on_git/Datasets/COVID-19/NPR_plot/README.md

 ## Question:
-How might we write code to reproduce a plot like this?
+What would it take for us to reproduce this plot?